asifriazminhas/pbl-calculator-engine/README.md

 ```
 npm install
 ```
+Currently there is a problem where you will see a lot of errors after running the above command.
+Don't worry, it will not affect your usage of your library

 # Library Info
 This library is written using Typescript (https://www.typescriptlang.org/) which is a superset of Javascript.